 Despite overloaded schedules, it is important to visit the field as often as possible.

 Following an accident, a breakdown, a quality problem, instead of convening a meeting in a room and bringing objects / actors from the field in the room, why not go to the field?
-We will have the chance to see the defects produced (in Japanese: gembutsu).
-The operations can be seen to work normally and to question what caused the malfunction.
+You will have the chance to see the defects produced (in Japanese: gembutsu).
+You will be able to see the operations working normally and ask yourself what caused the malfunction.

 Be more efficient in projects

 In the context of a project, it is also relevant to go to the field.
-In one of my mandates, I participated in a Six Sigma project, as a representative for the plant.
-I was stunned to spend 8 hours working on equipment in a meeting room.
+In one of my mandates, I was involved in a Six Sigma project, as a representative for the plant.
+I was stunned to spend 8 hours working on the equipment in a meeting room.
 The other participants did not have the chance to see the equipment.

 How can we be effective and relevant without knowing what we are talking about?
-By going to see the equipment working, we could easily have won 4 hours of meeting, lost to explain and imagine what could happen if we pressed each button.
+By going to see the equipment in operation, we could have easily saved 4 hours of meeting time, wasted explaining and imagining what could happen if each button was pressed.

 Before you buy new software for a sector, you need to know how it works.
 If you find that there is a lack of performance or communication, it is not the implementation of a new system that will solve the problem.
 Indeed, the root cause search must go through the visit on the Gemba.

 Another opportunity to visit the field is the Gemba Walk, which is a specific activity.
-1st level supervisors should be on the field all the time with their teams.
-Managers and directors should take the time, from once a day to once a week, to take a tour on the ground.
+Frontline managers should be out in the field with their teams all the time.
+Other members of the management team should take the time, once a day to once a week, to visit the field.

 Be careful, this is not a “health” walk.
 At first, you can focus on a workshop, or a work area and watch the operations work for a few moments.
-The goal is to understand what is happening, and to talk to the operators or technicians.
+The objective is to understand what is going on and to talk about it with the teams.
 Once the process is known, the observation period may be shorter and look like a factory “tour”.

 - Well, what does this palette do in the middle of the way?
 Usually there is nothing here …

-- There is a larger volume of files / parts than the last times in this area …
+- There is a larger volume of files / parts than usual in this area …

 - What does this person do with his documents / parts in this part of the factory / office?
-It’s not in the normal process …
+It is not in the normal process …

 For field visits to be successful, there are some prerequisites:

-Even if the directors know the theory and know how the organization should work, a multitude of factors disrupt this ideal functioning.
-Those factors ranges from the weather, to the mood of everyone, the computer systems or an accident that delays delivery.
+Even if managers know the theory and know how the organization should work, a multitude of factors disrupt this ideal operation, from the weather, to the mood of each person, to computer systems or an accident that delays a delivery.
 The organization constantly adapts to these factors and does not always work according to the defined rules.
-The visitor must therefore remain open.
-Before criticizing a change in operations, question the teams about the causes of malfunction.
+You should therefore keep an open mind and, before rejecting the modified way of working, ask yourself and the teams about the causes of the dysfunction.

 Be a bit naive

-The experts on the ground are the people who work there.
-They have often been around for many years.
-Their experience and knowledge are of great value.
-They must be taken into account.
+Field expertise belongs to the people who do the work, often since many years.
+Their experience and knowledge are valuable and must be taken into account.
 They often have good ideas for improving things in their area.
+You need to take note of these ideas.
 You probably have your ideas, and maybe you have already tested them.
 However, you must be naive and listen to the proposals from the field.
 Refrain to judge hastily.
 You will then check the impacts on the other sectors.
-You can then implement or explain to operators why those are not good for the organization.
+You can then implement them or explain to teams why they are not working for the organization.

-By increasing the organization’s knowledge and impacts on other sectors, the operational staff will be more relevant in their future proposals.
-You can also take them to a Gemba Walk in another area.
+By increasing knowledge of the organization and the impacts on other sectors, operational teams will be more relevant in their future proposals.
+We can also take them to do the Gemba Walk in another area.

-In factories, there is just one point on which the manager or director will have to be inflexible: it is security.
-If the wearing of glasses is mandatory, everyone must wear them, the manager must be exemplary in this area.
+In the industry, there is just one thing that the management team will have to be adamant about: safety.
+If glasses are mandatory, everyone must wear them, you must be exemplary in this area.

 Have an objective

-As explained above, a field visit aims to address a problem, to be aware of the state of the business, it is not a daily walk, to chat with the weather teams.
+As explained above, the purpose of a field visit is to address a problem, to get a sense of the state of the business.
+It’s not a daily walk to chat with teams about the weather.
 You must know why you are going on the field.
 Ideally, your goal will be SMART or at least measurable.